 The scanner does not receive any stations or reception is poor.
 What's wrong?

-The scanner might need to be reset or initialized.
-Insert a pointed object into the reset hole on the back of the scanner, or initialize the scanner (see"Initializing your Scanner").
+The scanner might need to be initialized.
+Turn the scanner off then on again, or initialize the scanner (see "Initializing the Scaner").

 The scanner is on but does not scan.
 What's wrong?